nanbaima/computational-workflows-homework/README.md

 touch Dockerfile
 vim Dockerfile

-# Copy and past the text into the file
+# Copy and paste the text into the file
 ```

 ## Build and push Docker image